qiboteam/qibo/doc/source/qibo.rst

 --------

-The main calculation engine is defined in the abstract backend object :class:`qibo.backends.abstractions.BaseBackend`.
+The main calculation engine is defined in the abstract backend object :class:`qibo.backends.abstract.AbstractBackend`.
 This object defines the methods required by all Qibo models to perform simulation.

 Qibo currently provides two different calculation backends, one based on numpy and one based on Tensorflow.
-It is possible to define new backends by ineriting :class:`qibo.backends.abstractions.BaseBackend` and implementing its abstract methods.
+It is possible to define new backends by ineriting :class:`qibo.backends.abstract.AbstractBackend` and implementing its abstract methods.
 Tensorflow is the default backend, however Qibo will automatically fall back to numpy if Tensorflow is not found installed in the system.